top of page

 But the availability of teletherapy-friendly activities is night and day compared to where it used to be.
 So if you want to discover some key characteristics that make resources more suitable for teletherapy than others, read on!

-Most teletherapy platforms have a shared space for you to open or screen-share activities.
-Like computers and smartboards, that space is usually wider than it is tall.
-Therefore, pages, cards, or slides in a landscape format (such as this Google Slides language activity) work best to fill the space.
-In contrast, most worksheets are printed in portrait orientation.
+Most teletherapy platforms have a shared workspace where you can open or screen-share activities.
+Like a computer or interactive whiteboard, that space is usually wider than it is tall.
+Therefore, pages, cards, or slides designed in a landscape format (such as this Google Slides language activity) tend to fill the screen better and feel easier for students to see and navigate.

 A Google Slides language activity being played on a laptop in a teletherapy session